dylburger/dev-to-posts/publish-dev-to-articles-from-github.md

 ---
-title: Publish DEV articles from a git repo, with Github + Pipedream
+title: Publish DEV articles from a Git repo, with Github + Pipedream
 ---

-I wrote this article in VS Code, and published it by running `git push`.
-[This Pipedream workflow](https://pipedream.com/@dylan/publish-dev-articles-from-github-repo-p_gYCqpz/edit) runs for every `git push`, creating or updating articles using the [DEV API](https://docs.dev.to/api/).
+I wrote this article in VS Code, on my Mac, and published it to DEV by running `git push`.
+[This Pipedream workflow](https://pipedream.com/@dylan/publish-dev-articles-from-github-repo-p_gYCqpz/edit) runs every time I `git push` or merge a pull request to `master`, creating or updating articles using the [DEV API](https://docs.dev.to/api/).

-I'll show you how easy this is to setup for your own posts, and you'll see what benefits you get managing posts locally.
+Below, I'll talk about why I set this up, and show you how easy it is to configure for your own posts.

-## How this works
+## A sneak peek at how this works

-Take this Markdown:
+I'll show you the finished product first so you see how this works.

+I start with this Markdown in a new file:

 ```markdown
 Hello, world!